AllenCellModeling/aicsimageio/README.md

 > AICSImageIO Contributors (2021).
 AICSImageIO: Image Reading, Metadata Conversion, and Image Writing for Microscopy Images in Pure Python [Computer software].
 GitHub. https://github.com/AllenCellModeling/aicsimageio

 _Free software: BSD-3-Clause_

+_(The Bio-Formats component is licensed under GPLv2 and is not included in this package)_